 - You start by targeting long-tail keywords which aren’t super competitive.

 - 95% of my work time is writing content (basically 0% promoting it).
-All SEO baby.
+All SEO traffic baby.

 You also have to be careful since some companies will threaten you if you write a bad review.
 I know several bloggers (including myself) who this happened to.
-That’s why it’s important to back your content up with facts rather than opinions.
+That’s why it’s important to back your content up with facts/sources.

 Maybe you shouldn’t quit your day job, but write 1 awesome blog post a week and see how it goes.
 Just don’t give up if you don’t see results immediately.
 I was inches away from giving up when I got my break and traffic shot up.
 And I’m a stubborn person who does not quit.
 I pushed through most if it but was damn close to breaking near the end.
 Once I got my first check, I packed my stuff and moved to Denver the same week.

 Pass Core Web Vitals